Terri L. Wilder: Education

-In 1992, Wilder earned a MSW from the University of Georgia School of Social Work after earning a Bachelor of Science in 1989 from the University of Georgia.
+In 1992, Wilder earned a MSW from the University of Georgia School of Social Work after earning a Bachelor of Social Work in 1989 from the University of Georgia.

 Career

 In 1989, Wilder began working with the LGBT community and people with HIV/AIDS.
 Wilder provided HIV Social Services as well as coordinating education for both clients and service providers, speaking at many conferences around the world on behalf of policy change.
 Wilder has also served as director of HIV/AIDS Education and Training at the Spencer Cox Center for Health in New York City.
-The Cox Center is part of the Institute for Advanced Medicine (IAM) which along with along with the Mount Sinai Health System received a multi-year, multi-million dollar clinical education training grant from The New York State Department of Health, AIDS Institute.
+The Cox Center is part of the Institute for Advanced Medicine (IAM) which along with the Mount Sinai Health System received a multi-year, multi-million dollar clinical education training grant from The New York State Department of Health, AIDS Institute.
 Wilder was the grant’s director to train health care providers who work with people with HIV, Hepatitis C and Sexually Transmitted Diseases in ways to improve their outcomes.